zoerooney/team-standards/readme.md

 endif;
 ?>
 ```

 If you've got anything more than a small amount of HTML in your PHP, close out and reopen the PHP rather than echoing out a ton of stuff.
-But don't use them between lines of PHP where there's no HTML mixed in:
+But don't use them between lines of PHP where there's no HTML mixed in.
+I find it more readable to keep the opening and closing PHP tags on the same line in most cases, with the sometimes exception of the very first opening and very last closing tags.
 ```php
 <?php
 if ( $query->have_posts() ) :